-NOTE: As lower port numbers have higher priority, the total amount of power available is allocated to the ports in ascending order of the port numbers and, in case of high overall current absorption from all the loads, ports are switched off in descending order of the port numbers.
+Note: As lower port numbers have higher priority, the total amount of power available is allocated to the ports in ascending order of the port numbers and, in case of high overall current absorption from all the loads, ports are switched off in descending order of the port numbers.

-6.8.5.2 - Connecting DC Power to the DC-powered Remote Units with RF Output Power Higher than 2W
+7.6.2 - Connecting DC Power to the DC-powered Remote Units with RF Output Power Higher than 2W

 - The positive terminal of the DC main supply must be connected to protective earth. - The Vdc input connector is the means to disconnect the equipment from d.c. mains supply.
-Remove it to disconnect the equipment from power supply source before operation. - It is necessary to provide an external protective device from overcurrent (50A, 250V).
+Remove it to disconnect the equipment from power supply source before operation. - You must provide an external protective device from overcurrent (50A, 250Vdc).
 The protective device should be compliant with the standards of the country of installation.

-To connect DC power to the remote unit, perform the following actions:
+To connect DC power to the remote unit:

-- 1. Make sure that the switch upstream the unit is open. - 2.
+- 1. Make sure that the switch upstream of the unit is open. - 2.
 Connect the remote unit to the nearest ground reference location.
 The ground bolt is located on the bottom of the remote unit (ground stud M6x16) and can be identified by the ground symbol.